dgaimpact/dga-platform/00_FOUNDATIONS/governance/business-model.md

 - professional role
 - defined niche

-Specificity is the mechanism that enables recommendability.
+Specificity is the mechanism that enables recommendability through governed execution and consistency, without guaranteeing platform response or outcomes.

 ---